BrookTsui/BrookTsui.github.io/_pages/interest.md

 permalink: /interest/
 author_profile: true
 ---
 I have a broad interest across many fields, and enjoy the diversity and the serendipitous coalescence.
 Want to understand and possibly master the essence of important physics, and then devote myself into all fields I wonder why.

-I'm an undergraduate student majoring in physics from China, enjoy both mathematics and physics for their beauty and power.

-The ongoing investigation of the ineffable world is exciting, which appeals to me to participate in this thrilling parade and to wish to contribute a verse.

 # Neutrino Physics